rust-lang/rust/src/doc/rustc-dev-guide/src/ast-validation.md

 ## Validations

-Validations are defined in `AstValidator` class, which itself is located in `rustc_ast_passes` crate.
-This class implements various simple checks which emit errors when certain language rules are broken.
+Validations are defined in `AstValidator` type, which itself is located in `rustc_ast_passes` crate.
+This type implements various simple checks which emit errors when certain language rules are broken.

 In addition, `AstValidator` implements `Visitor` trait